-Online RN to MSN Programs in IL: Reviewing Top Schools
+Online RN to MSN Programs in Illinois: Reviewing Top Schools

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-An Overview of Online RN to MSN Degrees in Illinois
+Popular Online RN to MSN Programs in Illinois

-RN to MSN bridge programs are designed for nurses without a BSN degree.
-Whether you hold an associate’s degree in nursing or a bachelor’s degree in another area, bridge programs help you to earn your MSN in the most efficient way.
+RN to MSN bridge programs in Illinois are designed for nurses who don’t yet hold a BSN, including those with an associate degree in nursing or a bachelor’s degree in another field.
+These programs offer a streamlined way to earn your MSN while continuing to work.

 RN to MSN – DePaul University